mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 There is not any automated way to update the libraries.

-Files have been obtained by downloading the matrix-js-sdk git repository, using yarn to obtain the dependencies), and then compiling the SDK using Babel.
+Files have been obtained by downloading the matrix-js-sdk git repository, using yarn to obtain the dependencies, and then compiling the SDK using Babel.

 To make the whole thing work, some file paths and global variables are defined in `chat/protocols/matrix/matrix-sdk.sys.mjs`.